umran/fsm/readme.md

 # FSM: A library with a simple API to generate finite state machines in go

-## Usage
+## Example
-Suppose we wanted to implement the following state machine for an entity called Order:
+Suppose we wanted to implement the following state machine for some entity, call it Order:

 <img width="561" alt="Screen Shot 2019-11-07 at 1 32 13 PM" src="https://user-images.githubusercontent.com/1547890/68429491-0bd32b00-0163-11ea-8893-b35a6a7eda10.png">